leverdeterre/shakeMyApps-appScan-blog/_posts/2022-08-27-crypto-bitcoin-wallet-apps.md

 ### with other Apps

+An app can interact with other Apps, but to do that the App must declare a list of Apps to interact with.
+This list give the possibility to the App to ask to open the other Apps for specific actions.

 | AppName | Number of apps | Social Apps | Mails Apps | Wallet Apps | Jailbreak Apps |
 | :---        | :---:    |  :---:    | :---:    | :---:    |   :---: |
 | ZenGo: Crypto & Bitcoin Wallet  | 6 apps  | ❌ | ✅ | ❌ | ❌ |